sxan-experience/sxan-landing/whitepaper.md

 Anyone can play and build Tokin. coins are rewarded in the game as achievement rewards. coins will also be paired on exchanges and we’ll include Atomic Swap technology soon.

-Interest groups choose the level of authentication necessary for operation.
+purpose groups choose the level of authentication necessary for operation.
 Players can stay anonymous in the meta-Tokin network (those building Tokin) or other groups with minimum identity requirements.
 Players have the ability to earn coins regardless of where or who they are, without the ability to interact in groups who demand higher levels of authentication.

 ### Decentralization